-- Buy Fresh Produce on Arrival – Countries typically have pretty strict rules about bringing food across international borders.
+Countries typically have pretty strict rules about bringing food (especially produce) across international borders.
 You’ll have the easiest time by traveling with prepackaged food and make sure to declare it.
 If you are worried, then make sure to finish all your baby food on the plane.

 What to Pack for Travel with a Baby Eating Solids

 Wondering what to pack for preparing baby travel food?
 Here are our recommended products for feeding your baby solids on vacation.
 We’ve included travel baby food containers, baby food preparation equipment and even some ready made food and snacks to pack.